velexi-corporation/VLXI-Cookiecutter-Julia/README-Template-Usage.md

 * streamline the process of setting up a Julia package and

-* provide collection of tools to support Julia software development (e.g., analysis of unit test coverage).
+* provide a collection of tools to support Julia software development (e.g., analysis of unit test coverage).

 ### 1.1.
 Software Dependencies